 Occupation "Security Officer (retired)".
 Informant was Sheila M Ramsdale, daughter, also of 92 Teddington Grove, Birmingham 22.
 Carcinomatosis is a term sometimes used to describe a cancer that has spread widely to affect a number of different parts of the body.

 Occupation "house carter … of no fixed abode".
 Informant was W. J. Bates, his step daughter, of 375 Farm Street, Birmingham 19.
-Age stated on death certificate to be "61" which is incorrect.
-The GRO Birth Registers have only one George Frederick Ramsdale born in England and Wales between 1870 and 1890 - if correct, George Frederick Ramsdale was born in 1881 for which there is no official birth or baptism record.
-George Frederick Ramsdale was actually born on 23 February 1887 and was 55 when he died.
-One explanation is that "1881" and "1887" look similar if handwritten …
+Age stated on death certificate to be "61" which is incorrect but consistent with his age stated on his marriage certificate (35), which discrepancy is probably attributable to the fact that his wife, Fanny PULLEN, was age 42 when they married and the couple attempted to disguise this age gap (13 years).
+The GRO Birth Registers have only one George Frederick Ramsdale born in England and Wales between 1870 and 1890.
+If correct (most unlikely), George Frederick Ramsdale was born in 1881 for which (1) there is no official birth or baptism record and (2) is inconsistent with all the census returns in which George Frederick is recorded as living under the same roof as his father (1891, 1901 and 1911).
+George Frederick Ramsdale was actually born on Sunday, 23 February 1887 and was age 55 when he died on Saturday, 25 April 1942.
+One explanation is that "1881" and "1887" look similar if handwritten and this similarity could have misled the registrar - the couple were married by licence at the Birmingham Register Office on Thursday, 31 October 1916, at the height of the Battle of the Somme …

 Occupation "retired soldier and post office employee" of "Walter's Gift" etc. Informant was Mary Thornton Ramsdale, daughter of the deceased.
 Emphysema is a chronic lung condition in which alveoli, or air sacs, may be destroyed, narrowed, collapsed, stretched or over-inflated.
 Over-inflation of the air-sacs is a result of a breakdown of the walls of the alveoli, and causes a decrease in respiratory function and breathlessness.
 Damage to the air sacs is irreversible and results in permanent "holes" in the tissues of the lower lungs.
 The most common symptoms for pulmonary emphysema may include shortness of breath, cough, fatigue, anxiety, sleep problems, heart problems, weight loss and depression.
 The symptoms may resemble other lung conditions or medical problems.
 Emphysema occurs very gradually.
 The lung has a system of elastic fibres which allow the lungs to expand and contract.
 Pulmonary emphysema occurs when a breakdown in the chemical balance that protects the lungs against the destruction of the elastic fibres occurs.
 There are a number of reasons for the breakdown in chemical balance: smoking, exposure to air pollution, irritating fumes and dust at the workplace and a rare inherited form of the disease called alpha 1-antitrypsin deficiency-related pulmonary emphysema, or early onset pulmonary emphysema.